Natural Relief: Exploring the Benefits of Ayurvedic Treatment for Sinusitis

 It is likely that you get an intense headache like migraine also associated with sinusitis.

-- Weather changes like extreme hot or cold conditions, humidity, strong wind is likely to trigger migraine.
+- Weather changes like extremely hot or cold conditions, humidity, and strong wind are likely to trigger migraines.

-- When you are exposed to strong fragrant perfumes also, chances are there that you get stressed and get headache.
+- When you are exposed to strong fragrant perfumes, chances are that you get stressed and get a headache.

-- When sleep becomes too less or excessive, hot, spicy food is also consumed more on a daily basis, your chances of getting migraine increases.
+- When sleep becomes too less or excessive, hot, spicy food is also consumed more on a daily basis, and your chances of getting migraines increase.

-- If you have a family history of having migraine, you can get migraine with your sinusitis.
+- If you have a family history of having migraines, you can get migraines with your sinusitis.
 So, take care of this fact.